Dr. Rita Williams

 Rita has been an educator for more than 20 years and an educational consultant since 2014.
 She enjoys partnering with schools and districts to provide quality professional learning that meets the specific needs of the educators in their buildings.
-Rita has been in numerous training sessions during which the facilitators talked ad nauseam at the other attendees and her.
-She vowed F1NE-TUNE participants will receive professional development they can experience, appreciate and easily implement.
+Rita has been in numerous training sessions during which the facilitators talked ad nauseam to their attendees.
+She vowed F1NE-TUNE participants will receive professional development they can experience, appreciate, and easily implement.

-Rita resides in Atlanta, GA.
-She enjoys spending time with family and friends, karaoke, hiking and preparing for her new Cavalier King Charles Spaniel, Mackenzie.
+Rita enjoys spending time with family and friends, karaoke, hiking, and taking care of Mackenzie, her new

 Senior Executive Officer

 Sonya is passionate about quality STEM education for all students.
 As such, she desires to F1NE-TUNE the skills of educators to better equip them to cultivate students as skilled problem-solvers who can compete in a global society.

 During the school year, Sonya coaches the Boosting Engineering, Science and Technology robotics team.
 She assists students in developing skills in the engineering design process, company development, teamwork, marketing, dynamic presentations, effective communication and displaying team spirit.
 She also coaches the scholars and science bowl teams at her school.

 Sonya has had the honor of being named Alabama High School Science Teacher of the Year by the Alabama Science Teachers Association (ASTA).
 Additionally, she earned her National Board Teacher Certification (NBCT).
 Since then, she has been involved with mentoring other teachers seeking NBCT and serving on the Mobile County Public School System (MCPSS) NBCT Steering Committee.
 In addition to presenting for F1NE-TUNE, Sonya consistently facilitates training for these organizations.